Tiny-Earth/DemoSite/site/src/learning.md

 ### Seven Principles for Learning

-This brings us to a set of research-based principles about learning (Ambrose et al., 2010):
+This brings us to a set of research-based principles about learning [ambrose2010learning](@cite):

 1. Prior knowledge can help or hinder learning.
 2. How students organize knowledge influences how they learn and apply what they know.